AndyMSP/holbertonschool-low_level_programming/0x07-pointers_arrays_strings/README.md

 - 5-strstr.c
 	- Contains a clone of strstr
 - 7-print_chessboard.c
-	- Contains a function that prints a chessboard to the standard output
+	- Contains a function that prints a chessboard to the standard output.
+- 8-print_diagsums.c
+	- Contains a function that prints the sum of the diagonals of matrices but the matrices have been cast as a pointer to the first integer in the matrix.